Bird Watching (magazine): History and profile

 Bird Watching was established in 1986.
-Key content areas include bird identification, location guides, recent sightings, product reviews and news.
+Key content areas include bird identification, birdwatching site guides, recent sightings from across the UK, book and equipment reviews and news.

 Its contributors include notable birders such as Dominic Couzens and David Lindo.

 Originally published by EMAP, the magazine is published monthly by Bauer Consumer Media of Peterborough.
-Its ABC-certified total average net circulation/distribution per issue for 2019 was 15,428, of which 3,637 were newsagent sales and 11,603 went to subscribers.
+Its ABC-certified total average net circulation per issue for 2022 was 20,660, of which 2,530 were newsagent sales and 17,950 went to subscribers.

 Editors

 Bird Watching has had five editors: